 The Reserve Study: A Living, Breathing Component of Your Success

 It is essential to treat your reserve study as a living, breathing document that should be regularly reviewed and updated annually, in compliance with California Civil Code 5550.
-But remember, it only serves as a budgeting guide for current and future boards to use.
-Ultimately, your board has the power to adjust wherever you see fit.
+It is important to remember that a reserve study only serves as a budgeting guide for current and future boards to use; however, ultimately, your board has the power to adjust wherever you see fit.

 “For example, your reserve study may indicate that a roof should be replaced in 30 years.
-If you are 28 years in, it still looks great, and you've done all the preventive maintenance, you can decide to get another five years out of it and adjust that component accordingly." - Bobet Bennett, Senior Vice President of Financial Services at FirstService Residential
+If you are 28 years in, it still is in great condition, and you've done all the preventive maintenance, inform your reserve analyst that you believe the remaining life of the roofs can be extended because of the routine maintenance that you have done to your roofs over the years.
+If your reserve analyst agrees that the life can be extended, you can decide to get another few years out of it and adjust that component accordingly in the study." - David Rainer, vice president of community management at FirstService Residential.

 Important!
 FirstService Residential recommends conducting regular reserve study reviews and on-site inspections with reserve and engineering specialists to ensure that you're not missing any new developments or crucial upgrades.